skarack/alfred/README.md

 # Alfred
-Digital butler able to perform tasks and anwer requests.
+Digital butler able to perform tasks and answer requests.